loftuxab/alfresco-community-loftux/projects/installer/README_war.txt

   and in this forum generally:
   http://www.alfresco.org/forums/viewforum.php?f=8

-- WAR file name is now called alfresco.war
+- WAR file name is called alfresco.war
   NOTE: If you deployed the war previously then you must clear out the web-client files before deploying the new WAR file, having first copied any configurations made:

   Previous release was PR6 or later:
   Delete <tomcat-home>/webapps/alfresco.war
-  Delete <tomcat-home>/webapps/alfresco
-  Delete <tomcat-home>/work/alfresco
+  Delete <tomcat-home>/webapps/alfresco  <-- make sure any configurations are copied Delete <tomcat-home>/work/alfresco
-  Previous release was PR5 or earlier:
-  Delete <tomcat-home>/webapps/web-client.war
-  Delete <tomcat-home>/webapps/web-client
-  Delete <tomcat-home>/work/web-client

 - If the following errors are reported on the console:
   ERROR [AbstractImageMagickContentTransformer] JMagickContentTransformer not available: